Court Reporters Certification

 Applications must be received by the established deadline date.
-If forms are incomplete, missing documentation, or are not sent by the deadline, the applicant will be considered ineligible to take the current CSR exam and must reapply for the next exam.
-Once eligibility registration closes no further exam items will be accepted.
+If forms are incomplete, missing documentation, or are not received by the deadline, the applicant will be considered ineligible to take the current CSR exam and must reapply for the next exam.
+Once exam registration closes no further exam items will be accepted.

 Please continue to check the schedule below for future dates.
 Additional dates are added, per calendar year, once confirmed.

 |Exam Date||Exam Location||Deadline Date|

-- First, applicants must apply for exam eligibility with the Judicial Branch Certification Commission (Commission or JBCC).
+- First, applicants must submit their Application for New Court Reporter Certification to the Judicial Branch Certification Commission (Commission or JBCC).

 - Second, applicants must register for the certification exam with the Texas Court Reporters Association (TCRA), which is administering the certification exam on behalf of the JBCC.

 Before the Exam

-- Applicants apply for exam eligibility with the JBCC.
-You must apply for exam eligibility via our online licensing and certification system.
+- Applicants apply for certification with the JBCC.
+You must apply for certification via our online licensing and certification system.
 To apply online, please go to the online certification and licensing system on our home page.

 - Applicants register for the exam, and pay exam fees, to TCRA.
-(Refer to TCRA's website for registration details such as forms, fees, etc.) (Please note that any references to a file number on exam paperwork for TCRA refers to the file number assigned to the applicant by the JBCC.
+(Refer to TCRA's website for registration details such as forms, fees, etc.) Please note that any references to a file number on exam paperwork for TCRA refers to the file number assigned to the applicant by the JBCC.
 We will provide this number directly to TCRA.